Last updated: May 6, 2026

 - How to apply or sign up: Check your county senior services page or ask ADRC which center serves your ZIP code.

-OLLI, learning in retirement, and other lifelong-learning groups
+OLLI and lifelong-learning groups

 - What it is: Georgia has several strong lifelong-learning options for older adults, but these are usually low-cost, not free.